ScientaNL/sync-notion-shortcut-stats/README.md

 Sync Notion Database properties & Shortcut milestone progress with this Github Action;
 - gets shortcut milestoneId's from specified Notion properties
-- gets the progress of the m`ilestone from Shortcut
+- gets the progress of the milestone from Shortcut
-- updates the notion page`
+- updates the notion page
 ---

 #### Running on Github Actions